clj-kondo/clj-kondo/doc/config.md

 ```

 When configurations are found, instructions are printed how to opt in to those,
-by adding the imported configs to their `:config-paths` in
+namely by adding the imported configs to `:config-paths` in
 `.clj-kondo/config.edn`, like so:

 ``` shellsession